blade32232/blade32232web/docs/md/docs/systemdesign/interface.md

 As the CAVE software exists within the Unity project the user will need to load the MainMenu scene and use the Unity “Play” button to access the CAVE user interface.

-This interface is simple in design as shown in Figure 11, the main menu allows the user to input some basic information about their session e.g. the sex of the animal, they will then be able to use the “Start Sequence” button to present the sequences provided to the Sequence_Manager one after the other.
-Once a sequence has begun and trials are being displayed the stimulus screen will show some basic information about the current trial.
+This interface is simple in design as shown in Figure 11.
+The main menu allows the user to input some basic information about their session, e.g. the sex of the animal (‘N/A’, figure 11).
+They will be able to use the “Start Sequence” button to present the sequences provided to the Sequence_Manager one after the other.
+Once a sequence has begun and trials are being displayed, the stimulus screen will show some basic information about the current trial.
 From this screen the user will be able to skip the current trial or stop the entire process.

-Aside from starting a sequence the user can choose to load a replay, this can be used to load a previous trial that has been saved.
-Simply navigate to the trial’s folder when prompted and then click the start replay button after it is presented.
+Aside from starting a sequence the user can choose to load a replay.
+This can be used to load and play back a previous trial that has been saved.
+Simply navigate to the trial’s folder when prompted and then click the start replay button.

-- HUD
-- Menus
-- Camera Model

 <div class="centertext">Main Menu</div>